Benjamin Baker (engineer): Underground railways

 Baker also played a large part in the introduction of the system widely adopted in London of constructing underground railways in deep tubular tunnels built up of cast iron segments.
 He was also involved in an unsuccessful scheme in 1899 proposed by the North West London Railway to build a tube line in north-west London.

 Writing

 Baker was also the author of many papers on engineering subjects.
 In 1872 Baker wrote a series of articles titled, "The Strength of Brickwork."
 In these articles Baker argued that the tensile strength of cement should not be neglected in calculating the strength of brickwork.
 He wrote that if the cement was neglected then several structures of his time should have collapsed.

 Death

-He died at Pangbourne, Berkshire where he lived in his later years and was buried in the village of Idbury in Oxfordshire.
+He died at his home, Bowden Green, in Pangbourne, Berkshire where he lived in his later years and was buried in the village of Idbury in Oxfordshire, next to his mother.
 He is commemorated in a stained glass window on the northside of the nave at Westminster Abbey.